MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 ### 4.2.
 Audio System

-The audio system is managed globally to ensure music and sound effects are consistent across the entire app.
+The audio system is managed globally to ensure music and sound effects are consistent across all a pages of the app.

 - **Audio Context**: A central piece of logic, located in `src/context/AudioContext.tsx`, manages the state of the background music (if it's playing, its volume) and sound effects.
 It provides a function that other parts of the app can call to play specific sounds like a "tap" or "whoosh".